6-6 in double award Science or 6 in Biology plus 6 in another science.

 Is this subject for me?

 Biology A-level is a well-respected subject because of the high demands (and rewards) of the course.
 You need to be confident with the biology you have studied up until now.
 Having an interest in problem solving, having strong mathematical skills and good communication skills are important.
 You will need to be reflective and motivated to make improvements in areas that you identify as weaker topics.
 Outside of lessons you will also be expected to develop your own revision notes using the specification throughout the course.
+Good organisation and consistent effort and reflection are essential.
 Biology opens up lots of doors both into a wide range of degrees and possible careers, so by choosing this route the world is your oyster!

 Where can this lead me?